Jack Diamond (architect): Personal life and education

 Diamond's mother had kept a house plan that Diamond drew when he was four.
 His love of architecture began at a young age.
 To Diamond, buildings have been a unique way of playing house.
 Diamond has a passion for various forms of art; painting, sketching, and music.

-Diamond has a love of watercolor paintings and sketches.
-His house is decorated with cities and landscapes paintings from throughout his career.
+Diamond had a love of watercolor paintings and sketches.
+His house was decorated with cities and landscapes paintings from throughout his career.
 His sketches are published in a book by Douglas & McIntyre, called Sketches: From Here and There.
 The book consists of many sketches that resemble his very own sketch book.